What Are Brainwaves?

 Going deeper, “Alpha” is another brainwave pattern, which usually occurs when we are in a state of physical and mental relaxation, though still aware of the world around us.
 Think creativity and deep chill.
 It has a range of 8-12Hz.

 There’s also “Theta,” which stands at 4-7Hz, and is often associated with daydreaming, or feeling very sleepy.
-Think meditation, light sleep, memory.
+Think meditation, intuition, memory.
 It’s also strongly associated with creative states.

 Plus, “Delta” which is the stage between 0.1 and 4Hz, and really represents the lowest amount of activity possible.
 This typically only occurs during deep sleep, and can also trigger growth and body healing.

-At the opposite end of the spectrum, above Beta, there also exists “Gamma” which is a critical yet mainly supportive frequency.
+At the opposite end of the spectrum, above Beta, there also exists “Gamma” which is a critical yet mainly supportive frequency, found to exist during certain Buddhist meditations.
 Think inspiration, higher learning, focus.
-It is believed that Gamma activity acts as a sort of 'operating system,' tying together different areas of the brain.
+Gamma exists at 30 to 100+Hz, yet never exists solely – it is always complemented by other brainwaves.

 Want to learn more?
 Just continue exploring this site: